SocialCrawl

 endpointstringThe full endpoint path that was called

 dataobjectPlatform-specific, normalised payload.
-Lists are returned as { items, next_cursor?, total? }
+Lists are returned as { items, next_cursor?, total? }.
+The computed sub-object is attached to every Author and Post — see Computed fields

 credits_usedintegerCredits consumed by this request (0 on cache hits and idempotent replays)